-- 1. B.Sklar, "Digital Communications: Fundamentals & Applications", Pearson Education, (2/e), 2001. - 2.
-A.B.Carlson, "Communication Systems", McGraw Hill, 3/e,2002 - 3.
-R.E.Zimer & R.L.Peterson," Introduction to Digital Communication", PHI,3/e, 2001
+1. B.Sklar, "Digital Communications: Fundamentals & Applications", Pearson Education, (2/e), 2001.
+2. A.B.Carlson, "Communication Systems", McGraw Hill, 3/e,2002.

+2. D.C.
+Zimer and D.L.
+Deterson "Introduction to Digital Communication" DHI 2/2

+3. R.E.Zimer and R.L.Peterson," Introduction to Digital Communication", PHI,3/e, 2001.
-CO1: Apply the knowledge of signals and system and explain the conventional digital communication system.

-CO2: Apply the knowledge of statistical theory of communication and evaluate the performance of digital communication system in the presence of noise.

-CO3: Describe and analyze the performance of advance modulation techniques.

-CO4: Apply the knowledge of digital electronics and describe the error control codes like block code, cyclic code.

-CO5: Describe and analyze the digital communication system with spread spectrum modulation.
+CO1 Apply the knowledge of signals and system and explain the conventional digital communication system.
+CO2 Apply the knowledge of statistical theory of communication and evaluate the performance of digital communication systems in the presence of noise.
+CO3 Describe and analyze the performance of digital modulation techniques.
+CO4 Apply the knowledge of digital electronics and describe the error control codes like block code, cyclic code.
+CO5 Describe and analyze the digital communication system with spread spectrum modulation.

 Course Code : ECPC20

 Course Title : ANTENNAS AND PROPAGATION

-Number of Credits 3
+Type of Course : PC

 Prerequisites : ECPC12

-(Course code)
+Contact Hours : 3

-Course Type : PC
+Course Assessment Methods : Continuous Assessment, End Assessment

-• To impart knowledge on basics of antenna theory and to analyze and design a start of art antenna for wireless communications.
+CLO1 To impart knowledge on basics of antenna theory and to analyze and design a start of art antenna for wireless communications.